AstarNetwork/dapp-staking-oracle/README.md

 The `nativeCurrencySymbol` is used to specify on-chain enum value of the native currency ticker, e.g. `ASTR` or `SDN`.

-`seedPhrase` can be used to specify custom seed phrase to use for deriving the transaction signer key-pair.
-If omitted, `Alice` will be used.
+## Env

+Unless in test environment, user should specify the seed phrase or the private key to derive the account which will submit price updates to the chain.

+The variable is `SEED`.